luukvbaal/statuscol.nvim/README.md

-  -- Builtin 'statuscolumn' options setopt = true,         -- whether to set the 'statuscolumn', providing builtin click actions ft_ignore = nil,       -- lua table with filetypes for which 'statuscolumn' will be unset -- Default segments (fold -> sign -> line number + separator) segments = {
+  -- Builtin 'statuscolumn' options setopt = true,         -- whether to set the 'statuscolumn', providing builtin click actions ft_ignore = nil,       -- lua table with filetypes for which 'statuscolumn' will be unset bt_ignore = nil,       -- lua table with 'buftype' values for which 'statuscolumn' will be unset -- Default segments (fold -> sign -> line number + separator) segments = {
     { text = { "%C" }, click = "v:lua.ScFa" },